Healthy sliced baked apple recipe is the perfect way to celebrate the fall season.

-This healthy sliced baked apple recipe is the perfect way to celebrate the fall season.
-This recipe is so easy to make, with no added sugar or sweeteners, paleo, vegan, gluten free, Whole30 and grain free!
+This recipe for healthy baked cinnamon apples is so easy to make, with no added sugar or sweeteners, paleo, vegan, gluten free, Whole30 and grain free!
 These healthy sliced baked apples are going to become your new family favorite!

 The great news is that these healthy baked sliced apples are so easy to make!
 All you need is:

 - Apples – baking apples are the best for this since they hold up their shape when baked.
 The best baking apples include: fuji, pink lady, honeycrisp, granny smith apples.

 - Lemon – lemon juice helps to ensure the apples don’t brown and also helps to intensify the sweetness from the apples.

 - Cinnamon – cinnamon is the perfect pair with apples and helps make the entire dish more comforting.

 - Cloves – cloves are my secret weapon anytime I’m making anything with apples.
 They help make the apple seem sweeter than they are and help intesify the aroma when baking.